 What they created was a counterfeit of the true faith.

-So, what we read in the Greek texts must be understood through that paradigm, and it is the Holy Spirit who will lead and guide Yah’s people into all truth concerning His meanings within His scriptures.
+So, what we read in those Greek texts of the Gospels must be understood through that paradigm, and it is the Holy Spirit who will lead and guide Yah’s people into all truth concerning His meanings within His scriptures.

 What was Messiah saying when He foretold that many would come “in His name,” and deceive many?
 Well, it is important to understand that the word translated as “name” has multiple meanings.
 It can mean one’s actual given name—the literal name given to children by their parents; or, it can mean one’s reputation, character, or authority.